priyanshu0155/React-Dictionary-App/README.md

 To use the app, simply type a word in the search bar to retrieve its definitions, synonyms, antonyms, and example sentences.

-# Demo
-A live demo of the React Dictionary App is available at [LINK TO LIVE DEMO](https://dictionary-react-app-kohl.vercel.app).

-# Credits
-- The dictionary app was created by [s-shemmee](https://github.com/s-shemmee) .
-- The app uses the [Free Dictionary API](https://dictionaryapi.dev) for word information and the [Pexels API](https://www.pexels.com/api/documentation/) for images.

-# License
-This project is licensed under the MIT license.